Debunking 6 Common Myths About Hiring Freelance Talent

 It may be surprising, but, in many cases, freelancers become instrumental team members in completing projects.
 It often happens that an in-house team cannot handle its workload due to an upsurge in business, and the hiring of a new employee may not be feasible for a number of reasons.
 In these instances, it makes practical and financial sense to contract a freelancer.

-Myth No. 3: Freelancers Are Unskilled and Unreliable
+Myth No. 3: Freelancers Are Unskilled (And Don’t Evolve with Tools)

 Myth No. 4: Freelancers Have No Work Ethic

 It makes sense: In order to earn repeat business, freelancers must prove themselves to be superior workers.
 To win new opportunities, they have to receive positive feedback and ratings from prior clients.
 To earn more money, they have to balance several projects and please each client.
-To keep up success in the future, freelancers know they have to work hard now.
+To keep up success in the future, freelancers know they have to work hard now (and enjoy the work they’re doing).

 Myth No. 5: Freelancers Don’t Collaborate

 Now more than ever, advances in technology allow hiring managers to navigate the gig economy and manage their relationships with workers within it, including freelancers.
-Apps like Google Drive allow real-time collaboration between permanent employees and freelancers, no matter where they are located.
+There are so many apps that allow real-time collaboration between permanent employees and freelancers, no matter where they are located.
 Similarly, apps like AllWork allow managers to engage freelancers on an as-needed basis.

 Myth No. 6: Freelancing Is a Temporary Trend